-Vertex-centric indexes (VCI) are specific to a vertex, unlike global indexes which are global to the graph and index elements for fast global lookups.
-Vertex-centric indexes sort and index the incident edges and adjacent vertices of a vertex according to the incident edge labels or properties.
+Vertex-centric indexes (VCI) are created locally for a specific vertex, unlike global indexes which are global to the graph and index elements for fast global lookups.
+VCIs are used once a query has been filtered down to a specific instance of a vertex label, meaning specific vertices.
+VCIs sort and index the incident edges and adjacent vertices of a vertex according to the incident edge labels or properties.
 When a vertex is queried, its index is consulted to avoid linear scans of all incident edges.
 Traversals can be reduced to O(1) or O(log n) from O(n).
 A typical graph traversal touches numerous vertices, compounding the cost of each incident edge scan if indexes are not consulted.

 selectivity = ( cardinality / number of rows ) * 100%

 In general, low cardinality results in low selectivity, and high cardinality results in high selectivity.

 Searching materialized views yields similar response times to searching base tables, although writing the data incurs a small time penalty.
 When data is written or updated in the graph, the index information is updated in the MV table along with the graph tables.
 A consequence of using a MV table is higher write latencies, but results in lower read latencies for graph traversals.
 Edge indexes and property indexes are vertex-centric indexes.